 Whenever searching for certain types of data stored in the platform, one of the first things you may be interested in is where that data is available geographically.

 For HERETiled layers, the Data Inspector provides a coverage map (as a green overlay on top of the basemap) that shows the geographical distribution of layer data on a global or local sale, depending on a zoom level.

 But if the data is generically partitioned, then there is no way of knowing where the data would be at until you load the data itself – and that can be a very heavy operation.
-In that case, OLP still offers you the possibility to state in which countries your data is available through a layer description.
+In that case, the platform still offers you the possibility to state in which countries your data is available through a layer description.